 What to read next:

 Interested in climbing?
 Here are other climbing/trekking articles:

 - Nagpatong Rock (Tanay, Rizal)

 - Lake Holon (Tboli, South Cotabato)

-Hali Navarro is a freelance 2D and 3D animator.
-He likes backpacking and adventure activities like cliff jumping.
+Hali Navarro is a backpacker and outdoor enthusiast.
+He is also a 2D/3D animator.
+He likes backpacking and adventure activities like hiking, swimming, and cliff jumping.
 He claims to have a personal army of ants.